 The Camp Quilt Philosophy

-A camp quilt is basically half a sleeping bag.
-Allowing it superior freedom of movement and temperature regulation than a full sleeping bag.
-Designed to drape over you and attach to your sleeping pad, a quilt provides a top layer of insulation, while letting the mattress insulate your backside.
+A camp quilt is basically half a sleeping bag, allowing you superior freedom of movement and temperature regulation than a full sleeping bag.
+Designed to drape over you and attach to your sleeping pad, a quilt provides a top layer of insulation, while letting the mattress insulate you from the ground.

 two person camp quilt

-In sub-freezing temperatures, full-zip sleeping bags are the way to go.
-It’s just safer.
+In sub-freezing temperatures, full-zip sleeping bags are still the way to go.
 However, the warmest camp quilts we make are rated to 20F/-6C, making them optimal for camping in temps above freezing.
 If most of your nights outside are spent above the freezing level, it’s actually more efficient to be equipped with a camp quilt.
 You’ll be carrying the appropriate amount of insulation, less total weight, and eliminating the overheating cycle many campers experience on warmer nights with traditional sleeping bags.

 But perhaps you do camp in below-freezing temps sometimes.
 Should you eschew the camp quilt option altogether?
 Not if you are interested in building a versatile and adaptable all-season sleep system.